lasseslips/fft-core/README.md

 ## Project Agility
 As the project was conducted as part of the Agile Hardware Design course, we adopted agile methodologies to manage our development process effectively.
 We utilized iterative development and continuous integration practices to ensure that our design evolved in response to the project requirements and time.

 This is reflected in the current structure of the Butterfly modules.
 Files such as [Butterfly2.scala](./src/main/scala/Butterfly2.scala), [Butterfly4.scala](./src/main/scala/Butterfly4.scala), and [Butterfly8.scala](./src/main/scala/Butterfly8.scala) were developed iterating upon the previous and allowed for formalizing patterns and abstractions that could be reused in the final [ButterflyN.scala](./src/main/scala/ButterflyN.scala) implementation.
-The older patterns allowed for quick validation once the generative implementation was complete and ca
+The older patterns allowed for quick validation once the generative implementation was complete as it could be tested with known-good smaller instances.

 In [our continuous integration pipeline](.github/workflows/scala.yml), we set up automated testing using ChiselTest to validate our FFT implementation on every commit.
 This would in theory allow us to catch mistakes early and ensure that new features did not break existing functionality, but it only actually caught something during a brief moment where Python was required for a test and not installed on the CI runners.